USRSE/usrse25/pages/attend/travel.md

 [Philadelphia Marriott Old City](https://www.marriott.com/en-us/hotels/phlmo-philadelphia-marriott-old-city/overview/) <br>
 One Dock St, Philadelphia, PA 19106

+The conference hotel is also the conference venue!

 ### Room Reservations

-We'd greatly appreciate you staying at the conference hotel.
+We would greatly appreciate you staying at the conference hotel.
 Maintaining reasonable conference registration rates requires that we fill the hotel room reservation block.

 Please plan to arrive on Sunday, October 5, 2025.
 The conference starts early Monday morning, and we are planning an informal networking event on Sunday evening.